damko/deb-demo-package/README.md

 Do you need to create a Debian `.deb` package and you don't know how?

-This is a simple way to create a rudimental package that works on any Debian based distro
+This is a simple way to create a rudimental package that works on any Debian based distro:

-Start with editing the content of `code/DEBIAN/control` file
+Start with editing the content of `code/DEBIAN/control` file.

-Outside of `code` add any file (directory and subdirectory) that you need to add to the root filesystem, like you see here in the `usr` directory
+Then, outside of `code` directory add any file (directory and subdirectory) that you need to add to the root filesystem, like you see here in the `usr` directory.
+A `.deb` works in similar ways as a `.tgz` package (just smarter thanks to the hooks that you see in the `code` directory)

 Then create your `.deb` package like this: